 With the change of the seasons comes an increased need to get creative when it comes to parenting.
 We all know that cabin fever and parenthood don’t mix, so what can you do with a new baby when it’s cold outside?
 For many families, outside stroller walks are difficult with ice, snow, and poorly maintained sidewalks.
-There are plenty of spots around Indy that are ideal for walking in inclimate weather, so grab your sneakers and your FitBit (and your baby!) and get going!
+There are plenty of spots around Indy that are ideal for walking in inclement weather, so grab your sneakers and your FitBit (and your baby!) and get going!
 If you want to ditch the stroller and get a good walk in, try babywearing.
 When you’re all done, settle in for a cup of coffee at some of our favorite coffee shops for kids.

 This one is easy, but shopping malls are ideal for walking, especially before your favorite stores are open for the day.
 Most malls offer mall walking hours, which begin an hour before stores open.
 Malls offer security, a controlled environment, and predictable hours — perfect for families who are spontaneous as well as those who thrive on routine.
 Many department stores within local shopping malls contain nicely furnished areas for parents to attend to diaper changes and feeding needs (Von Maur wins in accommodations for families, hands down!)
 The Fashion Mall is also a hit with families.
 One down side to mall walking is the difficult task of passing up those great deals and resisting the urge to dress your beautiful baby in adorable accessories while eating your weight in cinnamon rolls.
 Keep your wallet at home!

 Most grocery stores are open 24/7, so if you have a new schedule that includes 5am availability, head to the closest Meijer or Kroger.
 Some of those stores even have a Starbucks cafe inside for some coffee therapy as you walk the aisles.
 Larger stores tend to have wider aisles in case you end up walking during a busy time of day.
 If you choose to walk at a grocery story, be sure to bring your stroller or baby carrier as setting infant car seats on top of shopping carts is not safe!